Turkey pounds Syrian border towns, sparking exodus | Malay Mail

-RAS AL-AIN (Syria), Oct 11 — Turkish and allied forces faced stiff Kurdish resistance today as they battled to seize key border towns, on the third day of a broad offensive that sparked a civilian exodus.
+RAS AL-AIN (Syria), Oct 11 — Turkey pressed its deadly offensive against Kurdish targets in Syria today as it battled to seize key border towns on the third day of an operation that has forced thousands of civilians to flee.

-US President Donald Trump, whose order to pull back US troops from the border this week effectively triggered the invasion, said Washington would now seek to broker a truce.
+President Donald Trump, whose order to pull back US troops from the border this week effectively triggered the intervention, said Washington would now seek to broker a truce.

+US Defense Secretary Mark Esper for his part “strongly encouraged Turkey to discontinue actions in north-eastern Syria” as a prelude to negotiations, a Pentagon statement said.

-The third such Turkish operation since the start of the war in Syria, was met with fierce international condemnation, including among Trump’s own allies, over what many saw as the blatant betrayal of a faithful ally.
+The third such Turkish operation since the start of the war in Syria, was met with fierce international condemnation over what many saw as the blatant betrayal of a faithful ally.

 The Kurdish forces targeted by Turkey were the US-led coalition’s main ground partner in years of battle against the Islamic State group and its now-defunct “caliphate”.